 Because I believe it’s not enough for a person to define themselves in the negative.
 In other words, we can’t just say, “I don’t want to be that.”
 Instead it’s our responsibility to choose an affirmative vision to move towards – “I want to be this!” – or otherwise we flounder.

 While that topic is worthy of a post in itself, when it comes to healthy, authentic masculinity, an affirmative goal is hard to identify.
-What does it even look like in real-world, post-capitalist, 2016 terms?
+What does it even look like in our modern, civilized life?

-Let me put that a better way: Despite what I know was his best intent, my father failed at demonstrating for me a whole, healthy, and positive vision of masculinity, as did my culture around me.
+Let me put that a better way: Despite what I know was his best attempt, my father failed at demonstrating for me a positive vision of masculinity, as did my culture around me.
 So I set out to find it for myself.

 As it turned out, I needed help in this search, and help showed up.
 In the process, I discovered I wasn’t alone.

 I wrote the following post on Facebook in October 2015.
-I felt it laid out my best case for the ManKind Project, my experiences with it, what it means to me, and the transformative promise the organization holds for any man who feels called to or curious about his own authentic masculinity, regardless of age, race, religion, gender, class, or sexual orientation.
+I felt it laid out my best case for the ManKind Project, my experiences with it, what it means to me, and the promise the organization holds for any man who feels curious about his own authentic masculinity, regardless of age, race, religion, class, or sexual orientation.

 I’m re-posting it now on my blog in greatly revised and updated form, in the hopes that it resonates in a new way this year.

-For the men reading, I hope you’ll do so even if you’ve taught yourself how to be a good man, or if you were blessed with a great father, grandfather, stepdad, uncle, or some other positive male role model in your life who showed you how to be.
+For the men reading, I hope you’ll do so even if you’ve taught yourself how to be authentically male, or if you were blessed with a great father, grandfather, stepdad, uncle, or some other positive male role model in your life who showed you how to be.

-Because for any man, if you’re ready to do something about the lack of good men in the world, and to start the only place you can, with yourself, this is the organization for you.
+Because for any man, if you’re ready to do something about the lack of authentically great men in the world, and to start the only place you can, with yourself, this is the organization for you.

 An Invitation for Men, and Women